 Command line interface — a flexible command based management interface uses scripting for quick provisioning and automation of the appliances.
 The virtual appliance, along with the physical Cisco ASA 5500-X next generation firewalls can be managed by security administrators as a pool of resources that scale on demand.
 It provides programmable automation for deployment and management and uses a common policy based operational model across physical and virtual environments, reducing cost and complexity.

-The Cisco Intercloud Fabric And Hybrid Cloud installation documentation and videos go a long way to get you started, however I wanted to provide a bit more information to help you prepare for Cisco Intercloud Fabric installation, configuration and connection to either AWS or Azure or both.
+The Cisco Intercloud Fabric And Hybrid Cloud installation documentation and videos go a long way to get you started, however we wanted to provide a bit more information to help you prepare for Cisco Intercloud Fabric installation, configuration and connection to either AWS or Azure or both.
 First you’ll need an account at the cloud provider, the account needs and capabilities are different for each provider.
 Amazon AWS — standard AWS account, account policy requirements.

 You will need full Amazon EC2 access policy, full AWS S3 access policy — if you are going to deploy Windows images, full AWS Marketplace — if you are going to deploy Intercloud Cisco Fabric Router, and to deploy the Intercloud Fabric Router in Amazon AWS Market Place you will need to accept the terms for the image.
 Cisco Intercloud Fabric Router and Cisco Intercloud Fabric Firewall are not yet deployable in Azure, download the presentation on Cisco’s website for a step by step guide to getting an AWS or Azure account.
 Cisco Intercloud Fabric And Hybrid Cloud — Cloud Access Keys.